-Opportunities Denied: How Black and Latino High Achievers in High School Lack Advanced Math Instruction
+Opportunities Denied: High-Achieving Black and Latino Students Lack Access to Advanced Math

 For this brief, The Education Trust and Just Equations partnered to explore differences in patterns of math course enrollment for high school students using data from students who participated in the 2009 High School Longitudinal Study (HSLS:09).
 Like other research has shown, we find that high-achieving Black and Latino students and students from low-income backgrounds who take and pass Algebra I in eighth grade still end up taking advanced math courses in high school at lower rates than their peers.
 The data also points to the likelihood that students who did and did not take advanced math courses in high school have different experiences with math teachers’ and counselors’ practices and perceptions.
 Below are the key findings: